OFFRE LISEUSES

 Résumé

-As the specter of religious extremism has become a fact of life today, the temptation is great to allow the evil actions and perspectives of a minority to represent an entire tradition.
-In the case of Islam, there has been much recent confusion in the Western world centered on distorted portrayals of its core values.
-Born of ignorance, such confusion feeds the very problem at hand.
-In The Heart of Islam one of the great intellectual figures in Islamic history offers a timely presentation of the core spiritual and social values of Islam: peace, compassion, social justice, and respect for the other.
+As the specter of religious extremism has become a fact of life, it can be very easy to believe that the evil actions of a minority stand for the values of an entire tradition.
+Recently, there has been much confusion in the Western world concerning distorted portrayals of Islam's core values.
+Drawing on Islamic scripture, teaching and tradition, Seyyed Hossein Nasr presents the true spiritual and social values of Islam, such as peace, compassion, social justice, and tolerance.